ziotom78/HPixLib/doc/source/drawing.rst

 The latter point is important for those projections like the Mollweide's, which is enclosed in a shape which is not a rectangle like the bitmap's (ellipse).

+The cartographic projections implemented by HPixLib are listed in the enumerated type :c:type:`hpix_projection_type_t`.

 .. c:function:: _Bool hpix_mollweide_xy_to_angles(const hpix_bmp_projection_t * proj, unsigned int x, unsigned int y, double * theta, double * phi)